dkfitzpatrick/SFND_3D_Object_Tracking/FINALPROJECT.md

 ## Task FP.3 : Associate Keypoint Correspondences with Bounding Boxes

 For each keypoint match, we associate it to any bounding box region of interest in the current frame.
-Because the following TTC estimate is based on the ratio of change between between a consensus of these matches, an approach to filtering was attempted to eliminate distance changes that were either too large or too small (both maybe more likely due to keypoint matching error).
+Because the following TTC estimate is based on the ratio of change between between a consensus of these matches(O(n^2)), an approach to filtering was attempted to eliminate distance changes that were either too large or too small (both maybe more likely due to keypoint matching error).

 This algorithm also involved two steps: